There are basically four types of marketing channels:

 An example of dual distribution is business format franchising, where the franchisors, license the operation of some of its units to franchisees while simultaneously owning and operating some units themselves.

 If you've read about the other three channels, you would have noticed that they have one thing in common -- the flow.
 Each one flows from producer to intermediary (if there is one) to consumer.
-Third is indeed the traditional role.

 Technology, however, has made another flow possible.
 This one goes in the reverse direction and may go -- from consumer to intermediary to beneficiary.
 Think of making money from the resale of a product or recycling.

 There is another distinction between reverse channels and the more traditional ones -- the introduction of a beneficiary.
-In a reverse flow, you find a producer.
+In a reverse flow, you won't find a producer.
 You'll only find a User or a Beneficiary.